truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/DatasetsSCALE.md

 ### Changing Dataset Inherited Values

 By default, many of dataset options inherit their values from the parent dataset.
-When the **Inherit** is selected, the setting that has this checkbox selected uses the settings from the parent dataset.
+When **Inherit** is selected, as a checkbox or option in a dropdown list, the dataset uses the setting from the parent dataset.
-For example, the [Storage Encryption]({{< relref "EncryptionScale.md" >}}) settings.
+For example, the [Encryption]({{< relref "EncryptionScale.md" >}}) or **ACL Type** settings.

-To change any setting that can inherit the parent setting, clear the checkbox and then enter the desired setting values for the child dataset you are configuring.
+To change any setting that can inherit the parent setting, clear the checkbox or select another available option, and then enter the desired setting values for the child dataset.

 ### Setting Datasets Access Controls